harness/terraform-provider-harness/docs/resources/platform_pipeline_filters.md

 ### Optional

-- `filter_visibility` (String) This indicates visibility of filters, by default it is Everyone.
+- `filter_visibility` (String) This indicates visibility of filters.
+By default, everyone can view this filter.
 - `org_id` (String) Organization Identifier for the Entity.
 - `project_id` (String) Project Identifier for the Entity.